MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_00_Lab0_Ex0_Lab_Setup.md

 >[!alert] If you receive an error enabling Audit in this exercise, please use these steps as a work around:
 >1.
 Open an elevated PowerShell window by selecting the Windows button with the right mouse button and then select Windows PowerShell (Admin).
->2.
+>1.
 Install the ExchangeOnlineManagement module by running `Connect-ExchangeOnline`
->3.
-Connect to the Exchange Online console by entering **admin@WWLxZZZZZZ.onmicrosoft.com** as the username and @lab.CloudCredential(GTLM365Enterprise2019wSPE_E5).AdministrativePassword as the password.
+>1.
+Connect to the Exchange Online console by entering the administraive username and password from your lab hosting provider.
->4.
+>1.
 To verify if Audit is enabled, run `Get-AdminAuditLogConfig | FL UnifiedAuditLogIngestionEnabled`
->5.
+>1.
 If false, then the audit log is turned off.
->6.
+>1.
 To enable Audit, run `Set-AdminAuditLogConfig -UnifiedAuditLogIngestionEnabled $true`
->   7. If you receive an error that you are unable to run the script in your orginization, run `Enable-OrganizationCustomization`
+>   1. If you receive an error that you are unable to run the script in your orginization, run `Enable-OrganizationCustomization`
->   8. Try again to run `Set-AdminAuditLogConfig -UnifiedAuditLogIngestionEnabled $true`
+>   1. Try again to run `Set-AdminAuditLogConfig -UnifiedAuditLogIngestionEnabled $true`
->9.
+>1.
 To confirm Audit is enabled, run `Get-AdminAuditLogConfig | FL UnifiedAuditLogIngestionEnabled`
->10.
+>1.
 Once complete, run `Disconnect-ExchangeOnline` to end your session

 You have successfully enabled auditing in Microsoft 365.